chrisbelyea/trm-takehome-data-eng/design.md

 # Design

+## Assumptions

+1. On-premises is out of scope for this exercise.
+But must be deployable on GCP into customers' VPCs

 ## Options

-DB - Cloud SQL, Compute Engine, GKE? (how about Citus?
-Compute Engine or GKE...https://hub.docker.com/r/citusdata/citus) App - App Engine, GKE, Compute Engine
+### Database

+- Cloud SQL
+- PostgreSQL (+Citus) on Compute Engine
+- PostgreSQL on GKE?
+- Citus DB on GKE (https://hub.docker.com/r/citusdata/citus)

+### App

+In order of preference, with the most immutable options first.

+1. Cloud Run
+1. GKE
+1. Cloud Functions
+1. App Engine
+1. Compute Engine

 Helm charts?